gtvb/Gabriel2233/README.md

 # Hey everyone! :wave:

 I like building things everyday, and my main goal is to keep learning new stuff.
-I love Javascript, Typescript, Golang, React and lots of other tech.
+I love Javascript, Typescript, Golang, React and lots of other things.

 ## Some places you can find me